 NEW 22 March 17 – New reports and resources section.

-We are very pleased that the new Tasmanian Voluntary Assisted Dying Bill 2016 has been moved in the Parliament, on 17 November.
+The new Tasmanian Voluntary Assisted Dying Bill 2016 was moved in the Parliament on 17 November.
 It will be debated after Parliament resumes in March 2017.

 NEW 29 November 16 – Summary of the Tasmanian VAD Bill – 29 November 2016